Eugen Trică: International career

 Trică was part of Romania's under-21 side that managed a first-ever qualification to a European Championship in 1998, which Romania subsequently hosted.
 In the final tournament that was composed of eight teams, coach Victor Pițurcă used him only in the 2–1 loss to Russia where he scored his side's goal, as they finished in last place.

 Trică played four games for Romania, making his debut on 3 March 1999 when coach Pițurcă introduced him in the 74th minute to replace Dennis Șerban in a 2–0 friendly victory against Estonia.
 His following game was a 1–0 win in a friendly against Ukraine.
 His last two were appearances in the successful Euro 2008 qualifiers, a 3–1 victory against Belarus and a 1–0 loss to Bulgaria.

 Managerial career

 Trică started his coaching career in 2012 at Juventus București, after which he coached various other teams in Romania and abroad, including as an assistant coach.
-His biggest performances were a runner-up position in a Cupa României final with CFR Cluj, and earning two promotions from the third league to the second and then from the second to the first with FC U Craiova.
+His biggest achievements were a runner-up position in a Cupa României final with CFR Cluj, and earning two promotions from the third league to the second and then from the second to the first with FC U Craiova.